isaacadams/welcome-to-rust/README.md

 ## Database Development & SQLx

 Database interaction is a fundamental and complex aspect of backend development.
-ORM frameworks were introduced to help reduce the complexity for developers unfamiliar with databases, especially relational databases.
-However, these ORMs often introduce and can even encourage inefficiency while also creating new opportunities for complexity.
+If you have done any backend work, it is likely you have seen things like the "repository pattern", ORMs, connection strings, queries, etc.

+Some of those things are great, others not so much.
+For instance, ORMs. *dun dun dun*.
+While ORM frameworks were introduced to help reduce complexity (does anyone ever create something intending to *increase* complexity?), it often ends up increasing it.
+Developers have gone to extreme lengths to keep themselves from ever having to leave the comfort zone of their favorite langauge.
+Truthfully, ORMs were made because developers don't like SQL and/or don't want to learn it.

+As it turns out, there is no subsitute for SQL.
+And in trying to 'reduce the complexity of SQL', the manufactured layer (the ORM) between the code and the database has only been a welcome opportunity for complexity and inefficiency to take hold and thrive.

-SQLx was created to remove the manufactured layer between the database and the application crated by ORMs.
+SQLx was created to remove this manufactured layer.
 Using a tool like SQLx does, generally speaking, required more knowledge of relational databases and the query language (SQL) itself.
 However, the payoff is enormous.

 - learning the [SQLx basics](https://tms-dev-blog.com/rust-sqlx-basics-with-sqlite/)